Am I A Good Candidate For Credit Counseling?

 On the other hand, if you don't fit the criteria, visit our page on getting out of credit card debt and use those tools.

 If you're not sure whether you are a good candidate or not, please contact them anyway.
 It's free and you're bound to learn something about your finances.
 All you can lose is a few minutes of your time.

 If you want to talk with a credit counselor we recommend you contact one of the following two options.
-We've worked with the people involved in both for nearly 20 years.
+We've worked with the people involved in both.

 Take Action Now:

-- If you think you are a good candidate for credit counseling or bankruptcy help, contact Debt.com or the Financial Counseling Association of America now.
-Don't put both your finances and credit score in further jeopardy.
+- If you think you are a good candidate for credit counseling help, contact CuraDebt or Debt.com now.
+Don't put your finances and credit score in further jeopardy.